hegreamo/iDTech_JavaScript_Bootcamp/Basic Data Types Activity/README.md

 # Working with Basic Data Types Activity
 In this section, I learned how to work with basic data types in JavaScript.
+I created a story by concatenating various strings, integers, booleans and elements in arrays.